 If you’re wondering what to see in Dublin during the wintertime, the magnificent Dublin Castle should not go unmissed.
 Established in 1204, it is one of the most notable buildings in Irish history.

 The castle was built on the site of a Viking settlement and served as an administrative headquarters for centuries.
-Today, it is a major government complex, conference center, and popular tourist attraction.
+Today, it is a major government complex, a conference center, and a popular tourist attraction.

-The original castle was built as a medieval fortress, but it was damaged due to a significant fire in 1648.
+The original castle was built as a medieval fortress, but it was damaged by a significant fire in 1648.
 Following the fire, it was reconstructed into an awe-inspiring Georgian palace.

 Although much of the castle was damaged, there are still parts of the Viking and medieval structures that you can explore on the premises.
 You’ll come across eye-catching medieval curtain walls and steps leading to the original moat.

 Alternatively, a walking tour of the city is a great way to explore the castle and other nearby attractions like the 18th-century St. Mary’s Church and the former House of Parliament.
-You can also decide to explore more of the area by taking a day trip out of Dublin.
+You can also decide to explore more of the area by taking a day trip out of Dublin (such as a Belfast trip from Dublin).

 10. Tour the Little Museum of Dublin

-If you’re looking for an enjoyable outing in winter, a trip to the Little Museum of Dublin is an excellent option.
-You’ll find this charming Georgian townhouse on St. Stephens Green.
+If you’re looking for an enjoyable outing during winter time in Dublin, a trip to the Little Museum of Dublin is an excellent option.
+You’ll find this charming Georgian townhouse on St. Stephen’s Green.

 The museum is a registered charity founded in 2011.
 It features three floors of exhibition space.
 Although the museum is small, it is home to more than 5,000 impressive artifacts.
 Donations and loans from locals created the collection.